Gimle/gimle4/readme.txt

 Welcome to Gimlé Core v4
 ========================

-!!!
-Project is in pre alpha development, do not use in production !!!
+Project is in alpha development, do not use in production.

 Gimlé Core v4 is a mix of an advanced bootstrapper and a basic framework.
 It's easy extendable for any kind of project.